The GHC developers are happy to announce the availability of GHC 9.4.3. Binary

 packager, do consider migrating to Hadrian to run your build; the Hadrian

-build system can be built using cabal-install, stack, or the in-tree
+build system can be built using cabal-install

 bootstrap script.
 See the accompanying blog post for details on